 I worked on two large projects while at Apple: The publishing app that creates the course content and makes it live in several languages, and the learning website itself (you can think of it as similar to Coursera or Udacity).
 While I am unable to share the full scope of the designs for each project I worked on and shipped, I can share a high level overview of the projects, in addition to some whiteboard sketches and my roles/responsibilities at Apple.

-I am a UX/UI Designer focusing on web applications and desktop/tablet website design.
-I work on designing internal tools for employees and consumer facing websites for both Apple employees and external workers.
-Further, I'm responsible for user research and user testing at various stages of the product design and development process.
+I was a UX Designer focusing on web applications and desktop/tablet website design.
+I worked on designing internal tools for employees and consumer facing websites for both Apple employees and external workers.
+Further, I was responsible for user research and user testing at various stages of the product design and development process.
 To comply with my non-disclosure agreement, I cannot share the full designs and have omitted confidential information.
 All information in this case study is my own and does not necessarily reflect the views of Apple.

 Since Apple is a large company with many teams spanning multiple countries and continents, I interface with a number of individuals and teams throughout the world.
 Below is a summary of my main points of contact during a typical work week:

 18 individuals including Instructional Designers, Front-End Developers, Copy Editors, Project Managers and Executives.